isabellaPhung/UCSC-CSE123-S25/doc/common/decision_table.md

 - Wearable Device

 ### A PDA device {.unlisted .unnumbered}
-A portable interface device designed to be handheld, providing tasks as needed in a self contained network.
+A portable interface device designed to be handheld, providing tasks as needed in a self-contained network.

 | Criteria         | Score | Weighted Score | Note                                                           |
 | ---------------- | ----- | -------------- | -------------------------------------------------------------- |